molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-movie-138841.png
     -
         title: Interstellar
         review: Can't BELIEVE they put not one, but THREE black outs in a motion picture.
 Rewatching this during COVID is a very different experience.
-I fully understand the "non-reactions" people had to the disasters folding around them in a way I didn't before.
+I fully understand the "non-reactions" people had to the disasters unfolding around them in a way I didn't before.
         rating: 2
         link: https://www.alternateending.com/2014/11/space-is-big-really-big-you-just-wont-believe-how-vastly-hugely-mindbogglingly-big-it-is.html
         type: Movie